-- If you were looking for a longer hike or a few days backpack, this section of the AT called Virginia’s Triple Crown is a treat.
+If you were looking for a longer hike or a few days backpack, this section of the AT called Virginia’s Triple Crown is a treat.
 You can even make it a loop by incorporating the North Mountain Trails.
 Camping is restricted on this trail because of popularity.
 Here is a link by the Roanoke Appalachian Trail Club (RATC) with shelters in the area.
 However, my recommendation to set up a shuttle for a point to point section hike of the AT from the Dragon’s Tooth parking lot to VA 220.
 This would include the Hay Rock and Carvins Cove section rather then the viewless North Mountain.

 Before you start planning for this hike, note that this is one of the most popular hikes in Virginia.
 On a nice weekend day, the parking lot will be full shortly after sunrise (as seen here).

 *EDIT 2021-10: Due to overflow and issues with illegal parking and towing near the trailhead parking lot on the Old Catawba Road (Roanoke Times), the Roanoke A.T. club has created two new legal parking places in Catawba Valley connected to the Appalachian Trail via the new Catawba Greenway (facebook – RATC).

 Specifically the Catawba Greenway connects to the fireroad a few steps north of the junction between the fireroad and A.T.